haskellfoundation/error-message-index/message-index/messages/GHC-71614/example1/index.md

 title: Empty parameter list in lambda
 ---

-The parameter list of a lambda expression must contain at least on parameter, but here it is empty.
+The parameter list of a lambda expression must contain at least one parameter, but here it is empty.

 ## Error Message